Triage: Altered after syncopal episode. No chest pain or SOB.

 - D) None of the above – CORRECT.
 Free air from perforated viscus

-CASE CONCLUSION: went to the OR, had large perforation of sigmoid as well as areas of bowel ischemia, survived surgery, went to ICU with abdomen left open to avoid abdominal compartment syndrome.
+CASE CONCLUSION: went to the OR, had large perforation of sigmoid colon as well as areas of bowel ischemia, survived surgery, went to ICU with abdomen left open to avoid abdominal compartment syndrome.